Downton Abbey’s Lady Mary and a footman have formed a real-life band and will release an album soon

 The Watching Silence, the debut EP from Michael & Michelle, coming May 13th! https://t.co/BwNq8S2xCm pic.twitter.com/UeI1YQmqMP— Michael and Michelle (@michaelandmich) February 16, 2022

 Their music will highlight a range of influences and showcase “Dockery’s rich and mature vocal,” Decca Records said in the statement.
-Throughout the four-track album, the duo will also be joined by Chris Maas of the British band Mumford & Sons on percussion and Tommy Heap on piano and drums.
+Throughout the four-track album, the duo will also be joined by Chris Maas of the British band Mumford & Sons on percussion and Tommy Heap on piano.

 “The music Fox and Dockery have found together is both classic and utterly timeless: though more Nashville Americana than UK folk in melody and structure, their impressionistic songs are modern and immediate, free of pastiche, and are shot through with their own London realism,” Decca Records said.